 It wasn’t supposed to be this hard.
 You could almost dismiss Golden State’s historic 31-point comeback loss to the Clippers in game 2 as a minor blip on the radar, but game 5’s 129-121 loss to the Clippers suggests something is very wrong here.
 The Warriors were 19-1 at home the last two postseasons.
 They’re 1-2 in this series.

 — Deadspin (@Deadspin) April 25, 2019

 Whether it was the two losses, the torn quad that will remove DeMarcus Cousins from the rest of the playoffs, or the Rockets’ convincing 4-1 series triumph over the Utah Sister Wives, the Warriors’ odds to win the title dropped slightly from -200 at season’s close.

 Houston Rockets (+550)

-Listed at 12/1 to win the NBA Championship Trophy just two weeks ago, the Rockets’ betting window that I advised you to jump on both here and here has sadly now closed.
+Listed at 12/1 to win the NBA Championship Trophy just two weeks ago, the Rockets’ betting window that I advised you to jump on in my 2019 playoffs bracket preview article and in my 2019 championship picks article has sadly now closed.
 But while I can claim victory on spotting a bargain, can Houston actually defeat Golden State in round two?